 Virunga Lodge: Our full report

-About an hour's drive from the park headquarters, Virunga Lodge is currently one the area's top lodges and certainly has one of the most spectacular locations of any camp in Africa – high on a ridge overlooking both Lake Burera and Lake Ruhondo.
+About a 50 minute drive from the headquarters of Rwanda’s Volcanoes National Park, Virunga Lodge certainly ...... has one of the most spectacular locations of any camp in Africa – high on a ridge overlooking the twin lakes of Lake Burera and Lake Ruhondo.

-Note that there is a very steep access road to Virunga Lodge.
+Note that Virunga Lodge is located up a very steep access road.

 Food & drink

 - We did not eat at Virunga Lodge on our most recent visit in 2019, but we understand that the menu is fairly international in style.